Feeds:

 May 4: 6th week: The Periodic Table.

-Apr 18: 8th week: My Brilliant Friend.
-People could watch S1E1 of the 2019 TV film serial, My Brilliant Friend.
+May 18: 8th week: My Brilliant Friend and Bitter Rice (streams online at Amazon Prime) People could watch the first season on the 2019 TV film serial, My Brilliant Friend (also on Amazon Prime, Criterion Collection &c).
 Last Thoughts.

 Suggested direct supplementary reading: